AleksisKoski/AleksisKoski.github.io/_teaching/2022-CAOI-II.md

 date: 2022-09-01
 ---

-In the fall semester of 2022, I served as the assistant for two courses on optimization taught by professor Xiao Zhong in Helsinki.
+In the fall semester of 2022, I served as the assistant for two courses on mathematical optimization taught by professor Xiao Zhong in Helsinki.

 Course description
 ======